Ohabert/Stereoscope/README.md

 ## Getting Started

-The easiest way to start making your own VR stereoscope is to [remix this VR Stereoscope in glitch](https://glitch.com/edit/#!/remix/view-master).
+The easiest way to start making your own VR stereoscope is to [remix VR Stereoscope in glitch](https://glitch.com/edit/#!/remix/view-master).
 Simply follow that link, edit the HTML that's in `index.html` and `Stereopages/`, and see your changes live.

 Alternatively, you can develop locally:
 ```